 Adrian Chance Finds His Truth After Almost Dying

-On a recent episode of the podcast, TaskHuman Talks, host and TaskHuman Provider Jamie Carroll chatted with fellow Provider Adrian Chance—a health & wellness coach, corrective exercise trainer, and Christian life coach.
+On a recent episode of the podcast, TaskHuman Talks, host and TaskHuman Coach Jamie Carroll chatted with fellow Coach Adrian Chance—a health & wellness coach, corrective exercise trainer, and Christian life coach.

 Adrian was a faithful Christian his whole life, but the nature of his relationship with God drastically changed after he medically died twice.
 People who come that close to death often know a lot about living, and Adrian is no different.